apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 400: The alias source exists as an user already
  - 400: Source and destination can't be the same!
  - 400: Domain in the destination or source is not managed by the DomainList
+ - 409: The creation of the alias would lead to a loop and thus cannot be performed

 ### Removing an alias of an user